Decomposing Natural Logic Inferences in Neural NLI: NLI-XY Dataset

-We make our NLI-XY dataset and all the experimental code used in this work is publically available \footnote{Anonymized github link.}.
+We make the NLI-$XY$ dataset and all the experimental code used in this work is publically available \footnote{\url{https://github.com/juliarozanova/nli_xy}}.
 We constructed the NLI-$XY$ dataset used here as follows: \paragraph{Context Extraction} We extract context examples from two NLI datasets which were designed for the behavioural analysis of NLI model performance on monotonicity reasoning.
 In particular, we use the manually curated evaluation set MED \cite{yanakaMED} and the automatically generated HELP training set \cite{yanakaHELP}.
-By design, as they are collections of NLI examples exhibiting monotonicity reasoning, these datasets mostly follow our required $(f(X), f(Y))$ structure, and are labeled as instances of upward or downward monotonicity reasoning(although the contexts are not explicitly identified).
+By design, as they are collections of NLI examples exhibiting monotonicity reasoning, these datasets mostly follow our required $(f(X), f(Y))$ structure, and are labeled as instances of upward or downward monotonicity reasoning (although the contexts are not explicitly identified).

 We extract the common context $f$ from these examples after manually removing a few which do not follow this structure (differing, for example, in pronoun number agreement or prepositional phrases).
 We choose to treat determiners and quantifiers as part of the context, as these are the kinds of closed-class linguistic operators whose monotonicity profiles we are interested in.
-To ensure grammatically valid insertions, we manually identify whether each context as suitable either for a singular noun, mass noun or plural noun in the blank/$x$ position.
+To ensure grammatically valid insertions, we manually identify whether each context as suitable either for a singular noun, mass noun or plural noun in the blank/``$x$" position.

 \paragraph{Insertion Pairs} Our $(X,Y)$ insertion phrase pairs come from two sources: Firstly, the labeled word pairs from the MoNLI dataset \cite{geiger}, which features only single-word noun phrases.
-Secondly, we include an additional hand-curated dataset which has a small number of \emph{phrase-pair} examples, which includes intersective modifiers (e.g. (brown sugar, sugar)) and prepositional phrases (e.g. (sentence, sentence about oranges)).
+Secondly, we include an additional hand-curated dataset which has a small number of \emph{phrase-pair} examples, which includes intersective modifiers (e.g. ("brown sugar", "sugar")) and prepositional phrases (e.g. ("sentence", "sentence about oranges")).
 Several of these examples were drawn from the MED dataset.
 Each word in the pair is labelled as a singular, plural or mass noun, so that they may be permuted through the contexts in a reasonably grammatical way.